SofiaKung/Highlight-app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Highlight-app
 An e-book highglight organiser, upload your highlights from ebooks to keep your highlights in one place for easy access and review.
-The app is created with Node Next.js and MongoDB.
+The app is created with Node Next.js bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and MongoDB.

 ## Introduction
 I created this app to better organise my e-book highlights from Libby app.